Hilarious reactions as singer Teni shoots music video in a suspended car

 Top Nigerian singer, Teni, has taken to social media with a video that shows the extent artistes go in order to bring most of their music videos to life.

-In a post where she cried out about what a music director was making her do, she was seen trying to get into a van which had already been suspended with a rope.
+In a post where she cried out about what a music director was making her do, she was seen trying to get into a van that had already been suspended with a rope.

 Burna Boy shows off mansion, says 'if your crib doesn't have a pond with fishes, don't play with me'